irfanhakim-as/homelab-wiki/topics/dns.md

 ## Register a Subdomain

 > [!NOTE]
 > A registered subdomain only points to the public IP endpoint of your home network.
-Your home network will still need to route traffic to the appropriate internal service, typically using [port forwarding](router.md#port-forwarding).
+Your home network will still need to route traffic to the appropriate internal service, typically through [port forwarding](../courses/network.md#port-forwarding).

 ### Description